domvm/domvm/README.md

   - Do thousands of nodes or views have lifecycle hooks?
 - Finally, understand that optimizations can only reduce the work needed to regenerate the vtree, diff and reconcile the DOM; the performed DOM operations will always be identical and near-optimal.
 In the vast majority of cases, the lowest-hanging fruit will be in the above advice.

-Oh, you're still here?
-You must be a glutton for punishment, hell-bent on rendering enormous grids or tabular data ;)

-Very well, then...
+Still here?
+You must be a glutton for punishment, hell-bent on rendering enormous grids or tabular data ;) Very well, then...

 #### Isolated Redraw

 Let's start with the obvious.
 Do you need to redraw everything or just a sub-view?
 `vm.redraw()` lets you to redraw only specific views.

+#### Flatten Nested Arrays

+While domvm will flatten nested arrays in your templates, you may get a small boost by doing it yourself via `Array.concat()` before returning your templates from `render()`.

 #### Old VTree Reuse